 In other research, Phillip has written about managerial incentives in private equity, consumer boycotts, inspection design and the behavior of inspectors, and the returns to education.
 His research is published in the American Economic Review, Quarterly Journal of Economics and Review of Economic Studies, among others.
 Phillip is a Research Associate of the National Bureau of Economic Research.

 Phillip was awarded the UCLA Anderson MBA best teacher in 2013 and he is an experienced executive education teacher, working closely with clients ranging from eBay to Westfield.
-Phillip is a startup advisor and co-founder of Hazel Analytics, a food safety data analytics company.
+Phillip is a startup advisor and co-founder of Hazel Analytics that produces Hazel Analytics food safety scores

 Ph.D.
 Economics, 1999, Yale University